 Stage 5: Community benefit

-- At the end of each financial year, as a not for profit, all excess revenue generated through levy income is rebated to our partners, based on project invoice value generated
+- At the end of each financial year, as a not for profit, excess revenue generated through levy income is rebated to our partners, based on project invoice value generated

 - This primary focus of rebates is typically local community social value projects